UK cuts foreign aid spending commitment, causing outcry | Business

 UK cuts foreign aid spending commitment, causing outcry

-"During a domestic fiscal emergency, when we need to prioritize our limited resources on jobs and public services, sticking rigidly to spending 0.7% of our national income on overseas aid is difficult to justify to the British people, especially when we are seeing the highest peacetime levels of borrowing on record," Sunak said in a speech to parliament.
-"I have listened with great respect to those who have argued passionately to retain this target.
-But at a time of unprecedented crisis, the government must make tough choices."
+"During a domestic fiscal emergency, when we need to prioritise our limited resources on jobs and public services, sticking rigidly to spending 0.7% of our national income on overseas aid is difficult to justify," Sunak said in a speech to parliament, pointing to record high peacetime borrowing levels.
+"At a time of unprecedented crisis, government must make tough choices."

+He said aid spending would rise to 0.7% again when fiscal conditions allowed, but did not set a target date.
+Several senior members of the ruling Conservative Party, including former foreign minister Jeremy Hunt, criticised the decision, hinting at a possible rebellion in parliament.

+"To cut our aid budget by a third in a year when millions more will fall into extreme poverty will make not just them poorer, but us poorer in the eyes of the world," Hunt said.
+The announcement was also met with a flood of criticism outside the debating chamber, including from Archbishop of Canterbury Justin Welby, the head of the Anglican Communion.

 Development and environment charities said the move was short-sighted.
 "Cutting the aid budget during a global pandemic is like closing fire stations during a heatwave," said Patrick Watt, Director of Policy, Public Affairs and Campaigns at Christian Aid.